 Ranking the most infamous and wild plays in NFL history

-Ranking the most infamous and wild plays in NFL history originally appeared on NBC Sports Philadelphia
+Ranking the most infamous and wild plays in NFL history originally appeared on NBC Sports Bayarea

 Just when you think you’ve seen it all…